madfolio/old_website2/_posts/2020-11-17-Non-Profit-Ecosystems.markdown

 * Make sure there is a budget for time money and space to innovate; particularly by devloping the links across organisations.

 * Set the ethos internally by asking for feedback and being accepting of failure.
-This includes careful stakeholder maangment of funding organisations.
+This includes careful stakeholder managment of funding organisations to allow pivots in the way funding is utilised.

 ## Conclusion

-There are major similarities between the normal corporate environment and the non-profit sector.
-The same trends apply and similar methods can be used.
+This text has described the problem facing non-profit organisations.
+It has shown that there are major similarities between the corporate environment and the non-profit sector; the same trends apply.
+An increase in volatility, complexity, uncertainty and ambiguity is occuring right across the spectrum and therefore similar methods are appropriate.
+What is unique about the non profit sector is the fundin pattern limiting the abiliy to pivot once a project is in motion.
+While not exactly the same this is similar to the investor relationship of corporate organisations and must be managed carefully.

 ## Additional Resources
 ### General